 Ultimately, slow down.
 Be vulnerable and recognize you simply cannot know how much you do not know.
 Reject the idea that power, creativity, influence should be concentrated in one person’s hands and ruminate on ways it can be regenerative and circular.
 Consider who should be centered in the conversation around appropriation, versus who should be held accountable.

-The use of sugar — an extremely laborious crop to harvest — was not common until slavery became widespread in Central and South America.
+The use of sugar—an extremely laborious crop to harvest—was not common until slavery became widespread in Central and South America.
 This “white gold” rush solidified intercontinental trade structures and incentives: “enslaved people from Africa; sugar from the West Indies and Brazil; money and manufactures from Europe.”
-(NYT)
+(New York Times)